data-mermaid/mermaidr/README.md

 remotes::install_github("data-mermaid/mermaidr", ref = "dev", upgrade = "never")
 ```

 When using the development version, you can only access data from the
 [development version of MERMAID
 Collect](https://dev-collect.datamermaid.org/).
 There may also be
-differences in the MERMAID API (which can affect things like the
+differences in the MERMAID API (which can affect things like the columns
-columns returned) and functions in `mermaidr` that are
-in-progress and not yet available from the “production” version
-of the package.

-When using the development version, you can only access data from the
-[development version of MERMAID
-Collect](https://dev-collect.datamermaid.org/).
-There will also be
-functions in `mermaidr` that are in-progress and not yet available from
+returned) and functions in `mermaidr` that are in-progress and not yet
-the “production” version of the package.
+available from the “production” version of the package.

 ## Authentication